What is Fascia Training and How to Do It: Explained for Footballers

 - Fascial

 Think of the fascial system, or the fascial network, as a spider web that holds everything together inside your body.
-Fascia is the same exact thing as connective tissue and each of the main organs of all your body systems are also surrounded and held together by fascia.
+Fascia is the same exact thing as connective tissue and each main organs are also surrounded and held together by fascia.

 Most people think that the biggest organ of the human body is the skin, but it is really the fascia because it is under your skin and there are various layers to it.
 As a sensory organ, fascia has 6-10 times more nerve endings than muscles do which is why it plays a huge role proprioception, interception, and exteroception.